 Despite these vast resources, many of these areas remain closed to exploration and production due to federal policies that restrict access.
 According to experts, even after over 50 years of OCS exploration and development, 70% of total resources are yet to be discovered.
 Of this, more than half of this potential exists in areas of the Outer Continental Shelf outside the central and western Gulf of Mexico.

-With the Interior Secretary Salazar’s approval of the Proposed Final Five-Year Plan for Oil and Gas Leasing for 2012-2017 in August 2012, the Department has decided not to open access to any new frontiers for the next five years, including in the Eastern Gulf of Mexico and the Mid- and South-Atlantic.
-The decision foregoing lease sales in the Mid-Atlantic came despite strong bipartisan support from Virginia’s Congressional and Commonwealth officials for the reinstatement of lease sales off Virginia.
-The exclusion of new frontier areas in this five-year plan means that exploration of these rich offshore areas will not proceed until at least 2018, if not later.
+With then-Interior Secretary Sally Jewell’s approval of the Proposed Final Five-Year Plan for Oil and Gas Leasing for 2017-2022 in January 2017, the Department decided not to open access to Alaska’s Beaufort and Chukchi Seas and any new frontiers for the next five years, including in the Eastern Gulf of Mexico and the Mid- and South-Atlantic.
+The decision foregoing lease sales in the Mid- and South Atlantic and Alaskan Arctic came despite strong bipartisan support from state and congressional officials for inclusion of their regions in the program.
+The exclusion of these areas in this five-year plan means that, barring the development of a new leasing plan or an Act of Congress, exploration of these rich offshore areas will not proceed until at least 2023, if not later.

 Areas of particular interest include: